Omicron: Germany to limit private gatherings after Christmas | DW | 21.12.2021

 German Chancellor Olaf Scholz said he and the country's 16 state leaders "deliberately decided" to implement the stricter curbs after the Christmas holidays.

-"Experience over the past two years shows has shown that Christmas and Easter haven't been great drivers of infections," Scholz told reporters.
+"Experience over the past two years shows has shown that Christmas and Easter haven't been great drivers of infections," Scholz told reporters at a press conference.

 He added that families have so far been "cautious and responsible" when it comes to gathering over the holidays.

-That's why the curbs on private gatherings are specifically targeting New Year's Eve celebrations.
+That's why the curbs on private gatherings are specifically targeting New Year's Eve celebrations, he added.

-"Now is not the time for parties in large groups," the chancellor said.
+With the omicron variant becoming more dominant in countries around the world, the coronavirus pandemic "won't be over as soon as we had hoped," Scholz said.

 Germany's Robert Koch Institute (RKI) for disease control on Monday said that, with the spread of the omicron variant, people who have recovered or had a full first round of vaccine now faced a "high" risk of infection.